seagle0128/doom-modeline/README.md

 ;; The scaling factor used when drawing the analogue clock.
 (setq doom-modeline-time-clock-size 0.7)

+;; Whether to use unicode numbers.
+(setq doom-modeline-unicode-number t)

 ;; Whether to use unicode as a fallback (instead of ASCII) when not using icons.
 (setq doom-modeline-unicode-fallback nil)